At a Glance

 ✨Prepare for Classroom Management Questions

 Expect questions about your classroom management strategies.
-Be ready to discuss how you maintain discipline while fostering a positive learning environment.
-Providing real-life scenarios where you've successfully managed a classroom will showcase your skills effectively.
+Be ready to discuss techniques you've used to maintain a positive learning environment, especially with KS3 and KS4 pupils.
+Providing real-life scenarios can help illustrate your approach.

 ✨Demonstrate Your Commitment to Professional Development

-Talk about any professional development courses or training you've undertaken related to teaching or Business Studies.
-This shows that you're proactive about improving your skills and staying updated with educational trends, which is highly valued in the teaching profession.
+Talk about any professional development courses or workshops you've attended related to teaching or Business Studies.
+Showing that you're proactive about improving your skills will resonate well with interviewers looking for dedicated educators.